-THE EVOLUTION OF "GOOD ENOUGH" THINKING:
+THE "GOOD ENOUGH" MINDSET:

 When I first broke out my Nikon d800 from its crisp packaging, it felt like a heavy, expensive hurricane was washing me off my feet.
 My husband and I talked about our dreams often, and somehow the idea of making money photographing kids and families always found its way into the conversation.
 I had just finished working my butt off to graduate from a one-year masters program in Secondary Education, so that was obviously my plan.
 I would be a teacher.

 Eventually, I could maybe even photograph on the side.

 But when we got settled into our new little apartment, thousands of miles from home on Oahu, Hawaii, and as I unpacked my t-shirts and bathing suits stuffed inside wedding gifts of blenders and vases, I was unsettled.

 It was late summer and most positions had been filled, or weren't exactly begging for a fresh-from-college, east coast white girl.